FabrizioPuzzo/CarND-Traffic-Sign-Classifier-P3/README.md

 **Build a Traffic Sign Recognition Project using Deep Learning**

-The goals / steps of this project are the following:
+In this project, the goal is to use deep neural networks and convolutional neural networks to classify traffic signs.
+The steps undertaken to complete this project are the following:
 * Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture